Your yard — a supportive ecosystem?

 At a minimum, you could reduce the amount of water and pesticide you put on your lawn.

 Trees make any yard more beautiful, they provide habitat for birds, and their shade makes a summer more enjoyable.
-If there’s a drought, please water your boulevard trees along with the trees in your yard.
+Take good care of your trees.
 The Park Board puts a lot of time and money into watering trees, but they can’t get to all the 1,000’s of trees.
 If you want a new tree, consider the Tree Trust.

 If you don’t have a yard, enjoy our parks!
 Minneapolis is fortunate to have so many wonderful parks, with lawns, flowers, woods, and lots of trails.
 And bugs and squirrels.